-We own two granted patents in Russia, single patents in the U.S. and Europe (Austria, Belgium, Denmark, Finland, France, Germany, Greece, Ireland, Italy, Luxembourg, Netherlands, Norway, Poland, Portugal, Spain, Sweden, Switzerland, Turkey, and United Kingdom), and several pending applications in two patent families that are directed to methods of use of roluperidone to treat negative and other symptoms of schizophrenia, sleep disorders, depression, and other sigma-2 disorders or conditions.
-Applications from these families are also currently pending in the United States, Brazil, Canada, Europe, and Russia.
-The term of the granted U.S. patent is scheduled to expire on January 17, 2033.
-The foreign patents, as well as any future patents granting in these families, are scheduled to expire no earlier than July 20, 2031.
+We own U.S. Patent No. 9,732,059, two granted patents in Russia, and a single patent in Europe (Austria, Belgium, Denmark, Finland, France, Germany, Greece, Ireland, Italy, Luxembourg, Netherlands, Norway, Poland, Portugal, Spain, Sweden, Switzerland, Turkey, and United Kingdom), as well as pending applications in United States, Brazil, Canada, Europe, and Russia across two patent families that are directed to methods of use of roluperidone to treat negative and other symptoms of schizophrenia, sleep disorders, depression, and other sigma-2 disorders or conditions.
+U.S. Patent No. 9,732,059 covers the use of roluperidone to treat one or more negative symptoms of schizophrenia and will not expire until 2033.
+This patent is listable in the FDA's Orange Book and would, we believe, bar generic competition during their terms.
+A patent term extension of up to 5 years may also be available.
+The foreign patents, as well as any future U.S. or foreign patents granting in these families, are scheduled to expire no earlier than July 20, 2031.